JoseMM2002/walltheme/README.md

 - `brighter_factor`: Factor to adjust color brightness.
 - `bright_min`: Minimum brightness threshold.
 - `stdout_template`: Template for standard output.
 - `opacity_target`: Target opacity for colors.

+You can also add new colors or modify existing ones by adding a section for each color.

+- `rgb`: RGB values for the color.
+- `mix_factor`: Mix factor for blending colors.
+- `distance_threshold`: Threshold for color distance filtering.
+- `brighter_factor`: Factor to adjust color brightness.
+- `bright_min`: Minimum brightness threshold.
+- `opacity_target`: Target opacity for colors.

 You can set these options to suit your preferences and workflow.